wyuenho/emacs-corfu-pixel-perfect/README.md

 all the functions in the call stack on top of `corfu--popup-show`, it has the potential to offer total fine-grained control of candidate string formatting before they are concatenated and sent to `corfu--popup-show` for rendering onto a child frame.
-The only thing remains is to design a formatter API can be chained in a pipeline.
+The only thing remains is to design a formatter API that can be chained in a pipeline.